 Throughout 2016, Mathew conceptualized and developed a topical, gender-bending twist on William Golding's immortal novel The Lord of the Flies with a local theater organization in Lawrence, Kansas called Orange Mouse.
 As producer and co-writer on the project, Mathew workshopped the script with a group of nine local Lawrence girls (ages 8-16) in order to produce a unique, immersive theater experience based on the girls' own experiences and personalities.
 The play opened at the Cider Gallery in Lawrence toward the end of August, 2016.

-Mathew's writings have appeared in such publications as: WIRED, Alternative Press, Able Magazine, Boulder Weekly, Yellow Scene Magazine, Colorado Daily, Daily Camera, OC Weekly, Willamette Week, Ink Magazine, Entertainment Today, iTech Post, Splitsider, Bleeding Cool, New York Daily News, Fade In Magazine, the Kansas City Star, Decider, and the Baltimore Jewish Times.
+Mathew's writings have appeared in such publications as: WIRED, Alternative Press, Able Magazine, Boulder Weekly, Yellow Scene Magazine, Colorado Daily, Daily Camera, OC Weekly, Willamette Week, Ink Magazine, Entertainment Today, iTech Post, Splitsider, Bleeding Cool, New York Daily News, Fade In Magazine, the Kansas City Star, Decider (NY Post), the Baltimore Jewish Times, and the Baltimore Sun.